akileshkumaran/orange_project/README.md

 # orange data mining
-this project is about knn model \n logistic regression
+this project is about knn model

+logistic regression